egilkh/WatchIT/readme.md

 Icon was created using the image [My eye][myeye] created by [orangeacid][orangeacid] on [flickr.com][flickr.com].

-## Todo
-Add filtering of files: (*obj/, bin/*)
-	Think i need to create a system for this
-	Update filtering on: 	Enter Key
-				OnLeave event
-	txtFilter needs to anchor

-Checkbox to toggle the showing of files/folders

-Drag/Drop from MainWindow

-form.activated -> bring childs to front

-Show only 1 change for a file/folder.

 [orangeacid]: http://www.flickr.com/photos/orangeacid "orangeacid on flickr.com"
 [flickr.com]: http://www.flickr.com "flickr.com"
 [myeye]: http://www.flickr.com/photos/orangeacid/234358923 "My eye"